magicbear/palworld-server-toolkit/README.en.md

 1. Python 3.9 or newer.
     - Windows users: You can install [Python 3.12 from the Microsoft Store](https://apps.microsoft.com/detail/9NCVDN91XZQP) or from [python.org](https://www.python.org/)

-2. Use `git submodule update --init --recursive` or Download [https://github.com/cheahjs/palworld-save-tools](https://github.com/cheahjs/palworld-save-tools) and put `palworld-save-tools` contents to `save_tools` directory
+2. Use `pip install palworld-save-tools` or `git submodule update --init --recursive` or Download [https://github.com/cheahjs/palworld-save-tools](https://github.com/cheahjs/palworld-save-tools) and put `palworld-save-tools` contents to `save_tools` directory

 3. Windows User present use `Windows Terminal` instance of `cmd` for color